NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/links.md

 In the model example below, we have a computer network represented with a server at the center and other terminal computers arranged in a circle layout.
 Each computer is connected to the server with a gray dashed link that represents a passive connection.
-At each tick, our server initiantes an active connection to a random terminal.
+At each tick, our server initiates an active connection to a random terminal.
 We represent the active connections with a green link.
-We also use two different link shapes for active connections: a simple straight linke indicating an information retrieval and a curved three-line connection indicating a file download.
+We also use two different link shapes for active connections: a simple straight link indicating an information retrieval and a curved three-line connection indicating a file download.